 Other delicious, healthy, and pregnancy-safe cheese board ingredients can include, but aren’t limited to:

-- Fruit – strawberries, blueberries, raspberries, grapes, etc. (dried or fresh)
+- Fresh Fruit – strawberries, blueberries, raspberries, grapes, etc. (can also be dried)

 - Vegetables – celery, carrots, cherry tomatoes, etc.